cambiotraining/bacterial-genomics/materials/32-command_line_amr.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand how to predict AMR on command line.
+- Apply a standardised workflow to predict AMR.
+- Interpret the summarised results from multiple AMR-detection tools.

 :::